itsanup1/My-Projects/README.md

 And Also Can Find Tables OF Any Number Till Any Multiple.

-And Also Some Minor Equestions You Can Do In The Calculator,
+And Also Some Minor Equestions You Can Do In The Calculator, You Can Help Me By Improving Some Bugs And Improving My Code,